 That’s when “Contrast-Preserving Foveated Rendering” technique was created.
 As research has proven, our peripheral vision is mostly best at seeing the contrast, motions and edges, so what researchers at SMI and NVIDIA did was make side images high contrast, resulting in huge improvements in not only immersion but reducing the pixel shading workload by 3 times.
 That combination gives a significant performance boost in VR games, that lets developers make higher quality games.

 Are There Any Downsides to Eye Tracking in VR?

 For example, aGlass upgrade kit for HTC Vive costs $220, and these are from China.
 Another company called Tobii is selling HTC Vive kits for developers where eye tracking is installed.
-Although price for it is remains uncertain, there are rumors of it adding additional $500 to Vive’s cost.
+Although the price for it remains uncertain, there are rumours of it adding additional $500 to Vive’s cost.

 I absolutely love it!
 As long as they figure out a way to keep the price down, I’m all for it.
 I am super excited about the performance benefits, as well as how you can use it artistically.
 I love when movies, animated clips, or even pictures are playing around with focus, and if eye tracking is well implemented, you can leave people in awe for years to come.